KrisKennaway/ii-pix/README.md

 ![Detail of a2bestpix preview image](docs/a2bestbix-preview-crop.png)
 ![Detail of openemulator render](docs/a2bestpix-openemulator-crop.png)

+*  See below for another example where the output has major image discrepancies with the original - perhaps also due to bugs/omissions in the table of colour blocks.

-*  Other discrepancies are also visible when comparing these two images.
-This means that (like bmp2dhr) the generated "preview" image may not closely match the native image, and the dithering algorithm is also optimizing over a slightly incorrect set of colour sequences, which presumably impacts image quality.
+*  This means that (like bmp2dhr) the generated "preview" image may not closely match the native image, and the dithering algorithm is also optimizing over a slightly incorrect set of colour sequences, which presumably impacts image quality.
 Possibly these are transcription errors, or artifacts of the particular emulator (AppleWin) from which they were reconstructed.

-*  See below for another example where the output has major image discrepancies with the original - perhaps also due to bugs/omissions in the table of colour blocks.

 ## Image comparisons